Lillie Devereux Blake: Writer

+Mr. Umsted died in 1859 in an apparent suicide, leaving her with two children to support.
+A handsome fortune she had inherited was largely impaired, so the young widow began to work in real earnest, writing stories, sketches, and letters for several leading periodicals.
+She had already begun to write for the press, one of her first stories, "A Lonely House", having appeared in the Atlantic Monthly.
+She also had published Southwold (1859), a novel, that achieved a decided success.

+Most of the time, she made her home with her mother in Stratford, Connecticut, but she spent some winters in Washington, D.C. and New York.
+In 1862, she published a second novel, entitled Rockford, and subsequently wrote several romances.

-Blake's early fiction modeled itself on the popular sentimental fiction of the time, but became subversive.
-Her stories for popular magazines, published under her own name and various pen names, depicted strong female protagonists in standard sentimental plots which reflected her own resistance to the roles that she was expected to fill in her own life.
+Blake's early fiction was modeled on the popular sentimental fiction of the time, but became subversive.
+Her stories for popular magazines, published under her own name and various pen names, depicted strong female protagonists in standard sentimental plots that reflected her own resistance to the roles that she was expected to fill in her own life.
 Her later fiction included the realism that she gained from her journalism experience.
 It also showed a more explicit consciousness of women's issues.
 Her most famous novel Fettered for Life, or, Lord and Master: A Story of To-Day is an attempt to draw attention to the myriad of complex issues facing women.
-When the Civil War broke out, she worked as a correspondent for several newspapers, including the New York Evening Post, the New York World, Philadelphia Prost, and the War Press.
-Blake's detailed and riveting accounts of the unfolding events brought her acclaim and fame.
-Visiting the White House, she met with President Abraham Lincoln, Andrew Johnson and General Ulysses S. Grant.
+What generated the most money and fame for Blake, however, was her job as a correspondent in Washington, D.C. during the Civil War.
+She was contracted as a correspondent for several publications, including the New York Evening Post, New York World, Philadelphia Press, and Forney's War Press.

-Blake was the author of the law providing for matrons in the police stations, passed in 1891.
-She was an avid writer and her writings also included: Fettered for Life (1872), a novel dealing with the woman's suffrage question; Woman's Place To-day (1883), a series of lectures in reply to Dr. Morgan Dix's lenten sermons on the "Calling of a Christian Woman"; and A Daring Experiment (1894).
+She was an avid writer and her writings included: Fettered for Life (1874), a multi-plot novel dealing with women's material, social, and legal conditions in New York City; Woman's Place To-day (1883), a series of lectures in reply to the lenten sermons by Dr. Morgan Dix on the "Calling of a Christian Woman"; and A Daring Experiment (1894).